William & Mary Law School Recruiting Policy

 A. General Policies

-Student conduct under this Recruiting Policy is governed by, and subject to enforcement under, the following documents, as amended from time to time:
+Student conduct under this document is governed by, and subject to enforcement under, the following policies, as amended from time to time:

-• The College of William & Mary Student Handbook and Honor Code
+- The College of William & Mary Student Handbook and the Honor Code contained within the Handbook

-• The William & Mary Law School Interview Program Attendance Policies
+- The William & Mary Law School On- and Off-Campus Interview Program Attendance Policies

-Students should strive to the greatest extent possible to avoid scheduling recruiting activities, including interviews, during scheduled class times.
+Students should strive to the greatest extent possible to avoid scheduling recruiting activities, including interviews, during scheduled class times, reading days, and exam periods.
 Conflicts between classes and scheduled interviews may be unavoidable.
 Students should consult with faculty regarding potential missed classes before scheduling interviews in order to comply with class attendance requirements.
+If an employer asks to schedule an interview during reading days or final exams, the student should ask the employer to schedule their interview after their last final exam.

-C. Guidelines for Student Conduct with Respect to Number, Acceptance, and Reaffirmation of Offers of Employment
+C. Policies for Student Conduct with Respect to Acceptance, Reaffirmation, and Number of Offers of Employment

 A student should not hold more than five offers of employment open at any one time.
 For each offer received that places a student over the offer limit, the student should, within one week of the excess offer, release an offer.

-Employers are requested to report any conduct inconsistent with this Policy to the Associate Dean of Career Services, the Assistant Dean of Employer Relations, or the Recruiting Program Administrator.
+Employers are requested to report any conduct inconsistent with this Policy to the Associate Dean for Career Services, the Assistant Dean for Employer Relations, or the Recruiting Program Administrator.

 Students are requested to report any conduct inconsistent with this Policy to the Associate Dean of Career Services or any Assistant Dean within OCS.